divyanshupundir/mavlink-kotlin/README.md

 In fact, we've even tested it against other available MAVLink JVM implementations, and this library is **20,000x to 45,000x** faster in terms of serialization and deserialization speeds and provides a much better memory footprint.
-Don't believe us? try out the comparison tests in the `mavlink-kotlin` module.
+Don't believe us?
+Try out the comparison tests in the `mavlink-kotlin` module.

 ### Interface-based API and modular design
 Don't think the in-built implementation is good enough?
 No issues.
 Write your own code generators for the messages,